carlos-cardoso/tx_engine/README.md

 ## Potential Future Optimizations / Alternative Designs

-   - Async Processing: If the input source were different (e.g., network streams, message queues), an async approach (e.g., using Tokio) would be suitable for I/O-bound operations.
+   - **Async Processing**: If the input source were different (e.g., network streams, message queues), an async approach (e.g., using Tokio) would be suitable for I/O-bound operations.
-   - Database Backend: For persistence, larger scale, or more complex queries, integrating a database (SQL or NoSQL Key/Value store) would be necessary.
+   - **Database Backend**: For persistence, larger scale, or more complex queries, integrating a database (SQL or NoSQL Key/Value store) would be necessary.
-   - Event Sourcing / CQRS: For high-throughput systems or systems requiring detailed audit trails, Event Sourcing could be employed.
+   - **Event Sourcing / CQRS**: For high-throughput systems or systems requiring detailed audit trails, Event Sourcing could be employed.
 Commands (transactions) generate events stored immutably.
 Account states (read models) would be derived from these events, potentially using Command Query Responsibility Segregation (CQRS) to optimize read and write paths separately.